Random-user420/bestKabu/README.md

 ### Without Encryption:
 1. Open the extension on the digikabu.de website.
-2. Enter your username and password.
+2. Enable Login by Extension
-3. Check the "Enable Login" option.
+3. Enter your username and password.
 4. Click the "Save Login" button.
 5. Refresh the page to activate the changes.